Disploy/disploy/packages/disploy/README.md

 > **Warning**: We're still in development, and packages are published to NPM every 12 hours to the `@dev` tag.

-Disploy is a library for building HTTP interaction based Discord bots with ease.
+Disploy is a library for building HTTP interaction-based Discord bots with ease.
 It's designed to make it easy to build, test and deploy Discord bots.

 # Features

-Disploy features a [library](#library) and an opinionated [framework](#framework) with a tooling inspired from Next.js.
+Disploy features a [library](#library) and an opinionated [framework](#framework) with tooling inspired by Next.js.

 ## Library

 > Disploy does not come included with a "server", that's up to you to implement.
 We have a [guide](https://disploy.dev/docs/Reference/framework-less/) showcasing you how to do so with Express (Node.js) and Deno's inbuilt server.

-In this readme we have supplied you with a more slimmed down guide on usage with Next.js as your server.
+In this readme, we have supplied you with a more slimmed-down guide on usage with Next.js as your server.

 ### Usage with Next.js

-The API entrypoint
+The API entry point

 ```ts
 // Entrypoint - pages/api/interactions.ts